andrewufrank/dainoSite/ReadMe/02alltxt.md

 ---
-title: title02
+title: title02 missing
-abstract: abstract02
+abstract: abstract02 missing
 version: publish
 date: 2023-03-31
 ---

-# hl1 title for 02 but the title02 is missing
+# 02-hl1title for 02 but the title02 is missing
-The text for 02: The source of the web site should be stored.
+02-text: The text for 02: The source of the web site should be stored.